-The Company's financial instruments consist of cash and cash equivalents, short-term marketable securities, accounts payable, accrued expenses, and convertible notes.
+The Company's financial instruments consist of cash and cash equivalents, short-term marketable securities, accounts payable, accrued expenses, warrant liabilities, forward contracts, and convertible notes.
 Fair value estimates of these instruments are made at a specific point in time, based on relevant market information.
 These estimates may be subjective in nature and involve uncertainties and matters of significant judgment and therefore cannot be determined with precision.
-The carrying amounts of cash and cash equivalents, and accrued liabilities are generally considered to be representative of their respective fair values because of the short-term nature of those instruments.
+The carrying amounts of cash and cash equivalents, accounts payable and accrued expenses are generally considered to be representative of their respective fair values because of the short-term nature of those instruments.